XiaohanLei/IEVE/README.md

 ![example](./output.gif)

+#### The action space does not align with the paper reported (descrete waypoint control vs. velocity control), we'll fix this later.

 ### Overview:

 Inspired by the human behavior of “getting closer to confirm” when recognizing distant objects, we formulate the task of determining whether an object matches the one in the goal image as a sequential decision problem.
 In addition, we design a novel matching function that relies not